 C. difficile infections usually respond well to treatment, with most people making a full recovery in a week or two.

-But the symptoms come back in around 1 in 5 cases, and treatment may need to be repeated.
+In around 1 in 5 cases the symptoms can come back, and treatment may need to be repeated.

 Treatments to avoid